Prasanjit-Dey/CombineDeepNet/README.md

 + `BiLSTM_BiGRU.ipynb`: This file contains the code for the proposed FuseDeepNet model along with model evaluation using three matrixes: RMSE, MAE, and R<sup>2</sup>.
 + Simliarly file `CNN.ipynb`, `LSTM.ipynb`, `GRU.ipynb`, `CNN_LSTM.ipynb`, and 'CNN_GRU.ipynb' contains the code for other five state-of-the-art models like CNN, LSTM, GRU, CNN-LSTM, and CNN-GRU.
++ `Scatter_plot.ipynb`: This file contains the code for degree of fit between the actual and predicted values of the proposed model.